FrontendKedra/retink-app/README.md

 ## Description:

-This GitHub repository hosts the landing page for the Rethink application, developed as part of a job offer assignment.
+This GitHub repository hosts the landing page for the Retink application, developed as part of a job offer assignment.
 Please note that this landing page primarily serves a visual purpose and does not incorporate functional features commonly found in fully operational web applications.
 It contains responsive web design and transitions and transformations applied to buttons and tiles.

 ## Preview: